Client area

 How does it work?

-EmailVerify.NET verifies e-mail addresses with up to six different kinds of tools.
-It validates any address you give it against IETF standards (RFC 2821 and RFC 2822, among others), thus guaranteeing its syntactical validity.
-Then it extracts the domain from each address and performs different DNS lookups to ensure that the related domain exists and is formally valid.
+Then it extracts the domain from each address and performs different DNS lookups to ensure that the related domain exists and is configured to accept email messages.
 After that, it checks an embedded database to find if that domain is a disposable email address (DEA) provider and reacts accordingly.

 Is it possible to verify more than one e-mail address at a time?